Arvoya/reading-notes/301/class07/class07.md

 ### The V8 Engine

-This is the open-source JavaScript engine that runs in Google Chrome and other Chromium-based web browsers.
+This is the open-source JavaScript engine that runs in Google Chrome and other Chromium-baed web browers.
 It compiles JavaScript directly to native machine code, enabling high performance and efficient execution.

 It's important to note that when we say "Node is built on the V8 engine", it does **not** mean that Node programs are executed in a browser.
 Rather, the creator of Node (Ryan Dahl) enhanced the V8 engine to run JavaScript on computers, thus creating a runtime environment.